waynedog74/content/office/5 Awesome Open Source Groupware Software Suite.md

 Authors: sedlav
 ---

-Groupware (also known as “Collaborative software”) is nothing but an app that helps users in everyday tasks such as calendar/scheduling, address books, email, forums, mailing lists, IM, wiki and more.
+Groupware is nothing but an app that helps users in everyday tasks such as calendar/scheduling, address books, email, forums, mailing lists, IM, wiki and more.
 The use of collaborative software in the work space creates a collaborative working environment.

 [Link]https://www.cyberciti.biz/open-source/awesome-opensource-collaborativesoftware-groupware-software-suite/)